LauraScutariu/Manual-Testing---Practice-Project/README.md

 ##### Entry criteria:
 - functional business specifications are defined ;
-- roles needed for the project are allocated ;
 - testing environment is up and running ;
 - smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testing).